iExec Protocol

 const iexecOut = process.env.IEXEC_OUT;

-// get the secret endpoint from requester secrets
+// get the secret endpoint from app developer secret

 }